Lithgow Arms: Please Chamber the LA102 in 303 British

 - First and foremost: The Lithgow name is universally associated with the 303 British round.
 Lithgow Arms should embrace this historical association.
 In popular shooting culture and arms collecting this is their 'Brand'

 - Given the passionate following for the 303Brit round worldwide, such a rifle would generate an unprecedented and universal level of interest not only in the proposed Special Edition, but across the entire Lithgow Arms range.

 - The 303 British round is NOT DEAD.
 Sure, it's not the flavour of the month with the cool kids, but it accounts for a steady number of ammunition sales and is used as a target and hunting round to good effect worldwide.

-- Point of difference: In a world of bland commercial rifles chambered in the same 'popular' calibers, no one else is doing it,
+- Point of difference: In a world of more of the same commercial rifles chambered in all the same 'popular' calibers, no one else is doing it,

 - Commemoration of the 100th anniversary of the Armistice would be ideal, but this would be too hard a task in such a short timeframe.
 Obviously, the century of the end of the Second World War and the cessation of production of the venerable No1 MkIII SMLE at Lithgow SAF would be too far away for enthusiast appetites.
 So, as my Granddad used to say "any excuse is a good excuse"